Nigel's Webspace - Galleries of English Football Cards 1965/66 - 1979/80

 2009

-Player Career highlights Football card image
+Career summary Football card image

 Manchester United (115), Newcastle United (22), Lincoln City (47), Mansfield Town (108).
 Busby Babe who made his United debut in 1954.
 Was part of the United side which won the First Division Championship in 1956 and again in 1957.
 Injured in the Munich air crash.